DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/3 Methods/getSize().md

 ---
 ---
 ##### shortDescription
-Gets the current widget size.
+Gets the current UI component size.

 ##### return: BaseWidget_Options_size
-The current widget size.
+The current UI component size.

 ---
 Returns an object with the following fields.

 - **width**
-The width of the widget in pixels.
+The width of the UI component in pixels.
 - **height**
-The height of the widget in pixels.
+The height of the UI component in pixels.

 #####See Also#####
 #include common-link-callmethods